owik100/ScanManagerSamples/README.md

 ## Basics
 Advanced settings allow you to write your own <b>C#</b> code to change behavior of application.
 We support <b>.NET8</b> and <b>C# 12</b>.
 <br/>
-For now, they are available events:
+For now, there are available events:
 - OnScanDetected
 - OnScanSaved
 <br/>
 Custom code will be stored as single XML file.
-So you can create this file in outside environment and load to your app by clicking "Import settings" <b>(1)</b>. (".xml or .txt file fromat is required).
+So you can create this file in outside environment and load to your app by clicking "Import settings" <b>(1)</b>. (".xml or .txt file format is required).
 Later you can export settings by clicking "Export settings" <b>(2)</b>.
 Alternatively, you can write code directly in app by clicking "Edit code" <b>(3)</b>.
 The "Load Template" <b>(4)</b> option will load a template, which is a good starting point for code creation.
 <br/>
 <br/>